-During camp, all participants, including the adult sponsors, will stay in dormitories at the university.
+During camp, all participants, including the adult sponsors, will stay in dormitories at Texas State University.
 Meals will be served in the university cafeteria at specific times.
-All camp related activities will occur on the grounds of Schreiner University.
+All camp related activities will occur on the grounds of the university.

 Youth Preparedness Camp

 Team Applications are now being accepted for the 2014 Youth Preparedness Camp!